 We aim to minimise the disruption to our manufacturing and distribution network.
 We understand how important it is to balance environmental initiatives with business activities, and strive to reduce emissions through new technology development, renewable energy use and other measures.

-Member of Dow Jones
+Dow Jones Sustainability Indices

 Powered by the S&P Global CSA

 More information on our ESG activities can be found in our 2023 Sustainability Report, available on our website.